gersteinlab/shiny-dim-reduction/README.md

 ## Installing R

-If you intend to use this tool's data analysis workflow, we recommend R >= 4.0.0.
+To use this tool's data analysis workflow, we recommend R >= 4.0.0.

 You can download an installer for R from https://cran.r-project.org.
 For reproducibility, the following settings were used in development: